-Bethesda House's 2020-2021 fiscal year ended strong with an operating surplus and overall increase in our contributed support.
-Due to the pandemic and the need for social distancing, Bethesda House had virtual fundraisers.
+Bethesda House's 2021-2022 fiscal year ended strong with an operating surplus and overall increase in our contributed support.
+Bethesda House was grateful to be able to have in-person fundraisers once again.

 Contribution dollars allow our agency to enhance and increase the services we provide to the homeless and impoverished citizens of Schenectady County.
 We are deeply grateful to have received generous donations from long-term donors, The COINS Foundation, The Edward D. Cammarota Foundation, Inc., SEFCU Foundation, Ladies of Charity Schenectady Vicariate, Golub Family Foundation, Inc., First Reformed Church of Schenectady, Eastern Parkway United Methodist Church, St. Kateri Takawitha Parish Church, and The Community Foundation.